amrohan/Chat-Hub/README.md

     `npm install or yarn install`

-3. Runs the app in the development mode.
+3. Runs the app in the development mode :

     `npm start`